I've got a dreamy gluten free salted caramel apple cake recipe for you today!

 Ingredients for salted caramel frosting:

-- 2 cups palm sugar yes, that's a lot of sugar, but that's how you make homemade caramel, and this isn't something you will make very often!
+- 2 cups organic cane sugar yes, that's a lot of sugar, but that's how you make homemade caramel, and this isn't something you will make very often!

 - 1 cup milk